Fresh, uncooked salsa of diced tomato, onion, cilantro, chile and lime. Also known as salsa bandera.

 About this recipe

-Pico de gallo, also called salsa mexicana or salsa bandera for its green, white and red colours echoing the Mexican flag, is a fresh, crunchy salsa that requires no cooking at all.
+Pico de gallo, also called salsa mexicana or salsa bandera for its green, white and red colors echoing the Mexican flag, is a fresh, crunchy salsa that requires no cooking at all.
 It is the ideal accompaniment for grilled meats, tacos, tostadas, or simply scooped up with tortilla chips.

 History & Origin

-Pico de gallo, also known as 'salsa bandera' (flag salsa) because it represents the green, white and red colours of the Mexican flag, is a fresh preparation that dates back to the culinary traditions of central and northern México.
+Pico de gallo, also known as 'salsa bandera' (flag salsa) because it represents the green, white and red colors of the Mexican flag, is a fresh preparation that dates back to the culinary traditions of central and northern México.
 Its name has several theories: one suggests that people formerly ate it by pinching the pieces with their fingers, mimicking the pecking motion of a cockerel.
 Unlike other salsas, it requires no cooking, making it the quickest salsa to prepare at the Mexican table.
 It is the indispensable accompaniment to northern-style grilled meats and is always served freshly made, as it loses its freshness and crunchy texture within a few hours.

 Estimated cost